Reasoning by Analogy

 So, if the conclusion may be wrong, why do we ever use reasoning by analogy?

 Because we often don’t have enough facts to complete a deductive argument.
-In Kissinger’s quote to Nixon, we saw that reasoning by analogy allowed Kissinger to jump over missing information to make his caution about troop withdrawal.
+In Kissinger’s quote to Nixon, we saw that reasoning by analogy allowed Kissinger to jump over missing information to justify his caution about troop withdrawal.

 Citation.
 Mountains on the Moon image created by Bing at my prompt.